 - Speed: A 1-2 hour event in which more junior individuals explore career topics of interest through a series of short conversations with multiple, more senior individuals.
-Think speed dating, only with mentors and mentees.

 - Flash: A one-time meeting or discussion of about an hour that enables a less experienced individual to learn from a more senior person with relevant knowledge and experience on a specific topic.
 Provides a focused learning opportunity for mentees while requiring a limited time commitment from mentors.

 - Group: One or more mentors providing guidance and support to a group of more junior individuals.
-Recommended for team building, promotes knowledge sharing from many different perspectives and backgrounds.

 - Peer Mentoring: A professional who is new or less experienced is matched with a more experienced co-worker who provides support and guidance.
 Helps colleagues in their professional development and growth, encourages mutual learning and helps build a sense of workplace community.